willi-kappler/mandel-rust/README.md

 - [ ] Check [rust-stm](https://github.com/Marthog/rust-stm)
 - [ ] Use rust-fmt on source code (Thanks to matklad)
 - [ ] Check docopt (instead of clap ?
 Thanks to matklad)

+- [ ] Automate benchmark: re-run each test multiple times (user specified command line argument) and take the average
+- [ ] Automate benchmark: write all results to text files and make a nice plot

 Any feedback is welcome!